liamharper2453/MoonlightTVLauncher/README.md

 ## What do I need to use this?
  - A rooted webOS TV with the Moonlight TV app installed.
  - A game controller that can connect to your PC.
  - A Gamestream host on your PC.
-For example, Nvidia Gamestream.
+For example, NVIDIA Gamestream.
  - Python 3
  - [pywebostv](https://pypi.org/project/pywebostv/)
  - [ares-cli](https://www.npmjs.com/package/@webosose/ares-cli)